patriciogonzalezvivo/thebookofshaders/09/README.md

 ## Patterns

-Since shader programs are executed by pixel-by-pixel no matter how much you repeat a shape the number of calculations stays constant.
+Since shader programs are executed pixel-by-pixel no matter how much you repeat a shape the number of calculations stays constant.
 This means that fragment shaders are particulary suitable for tile patterns.

 [ ![Nina Warmerdam - The IMPRINT Project (2013)](warmerdam.jpg) ](../edit.php#09/dots5.frag)